ibm-cloud-docs/DataTransferService/getting-started.md

    | Destination| The data center that is to receive the device. |
    | Carrier| The post or express carrier that is used to ship the device to its destination. |
    | Tracking Number | The full tracking number for the shipment. |
-   {: caption="Table 1.
-Describes the fields that are required for creating a data transfer request." caption-side="bottom"}
+   {: caption="Table 1 describes the fields that are required for creating a data transfer request." caption-side="bottom"}

 4. Complete each field in the **Return Address** section or select the **Company Address** check box to automatically populate the fields with the company address on file.

    Remember to include the prepaid return label and any needed export documents in the package.
    {: note}

-5. After you read the service agreement, select the **I have read and agree to the Data Transfer Service Agreement and the Master Service Agreement** check box.
+5. After you read the service agreement, check the **I have read and agree to the Data Transfer Service Agreement and the Master Service Agreement** box.
 6. Click **Submit Service Request**.

 After you submit the request, the status for the request ticket appears as `Sent to SoftLayer`.
 If any import or export shipment requires a license from your local government, notify {{site.data.keyword.BluSoftlayer}} and attach licensing information in the ticket.